-- We ask all owners and staff to maintain a safe 2m distance from each other where possible please be aware these may be different in Wales.
+- We ask all owners and staff to maintain a safe 2m distance from each other where possible.

 - Social gatherings should not take place inside your holiday home – at present only extended households (family bubbles) can be inside your holiday home at any one time.

 - In instances where this may not be possible, we will be adding additional shielding measure and/or PPE to maintain safe interaction.